ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

   To implement these, you'd want to add a fifth class of language expression.
 But I think it would be possible in theory to write a "thin" first-pass compiler to translate these statements into the existing language.
 By "thin" I mean to do this in such a way that we don't lose any of the legibility guarantees we care about.[^case-compiled] (For example, if this compiler turned $n$ bytes of code in a case statement into more than $O(n)$ bytes of code in the base language, or if it ran in more than O(n) time, this condition would fail.)

   If I'm right about that, then case statements neither make the language more expressive nor less legible, at least in one important sense.
-(But not the only important sense.
-They do make the language easier to read and write for humans.)

 [^case-compiled]: I think it might look something like this: